vectary/vectary.github.io/viewer-api/parameters.md

 ```

 > See the [live demo](https://codepen.io/vectary/pen/GRgReVV?editors=1000)

+### arAllowScaling (num, default: 1)
+If set to 0, user won't be able to change scale of scene in augmented reality.

 ### arX (num, default: 20)
 Number of pixels that the AR badge is absolutely positioned from the `right` edge of the viewer.